NASCAR America at 5 p.m. ET: Martin Truex Jr. joins Dale Jr. at the Big Oak table

 “Even if the Cup deal doesn’t work out for next year, which it looks like it’s not going to, I’m still going to be sitting in a really fast race car at a level in motorsports where I never really dreamed I’d be at,” Bell said.

-In his rookie season, Bell leads the point standings after 19 races and is coming off winning three consecutive races.
+In his rookie season, Bell leads the Xfinity points standings after 19 races and is coming off winning three consecutive races.
 He will try to make it four straight Saturday at Watkins Glen International (3 p.m.
 ET on NBC).
 The last series regular to win four in a row was Sam Ard in 1983.

 All of Bell’s five Xfintiy wins to date have occurred on ovals.